Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Finetuning details

-We evaluate performance using exact match accuracy, with results presented in Tables~\ref{tab:finetuning_accuracy},~\ref{tab:g2_9b_zero_acc},~\ref{tab:g2_27b_zero_acc},~\ref{tab:l2_7b_zero_acc}, and~\ref{tab:l2_13b_zero_acc}.
-In the zero-shot setting, some tasks show accuracies significantly below chance rate~(indicated in parentheses), as models occasionally generate responses outside the expected answer space.
-Notably, all models achieve zero-shot accuracies at or below chance rate across all tasks, suggesting that no superficial patterns were learned during fine-tuning to solve these tasks.
+We evaluate task accuracy using exact match, with results presented in Tables~\ref{tab:finetuning_accuracy},~\ref{tab:g2_9b_zero_acc},~\ref{tab:g2_27b_zero_acc},~\ref{tab:l2_7b_zero_acc}, and~\ref{tab:l2_13b_zero_acc}.
+In the zero-shot setting, some tasks show accuracies significantly below chance rate~(indicated in parentheses), as models occasionally generate unexpected responses.
+Notably, all models achieve zero-shot accuracies at or below the chance rate across all tasks, suggesting that models cannot solve our tasks relying only on the aha example.

-\section{Base Model Results}
+\section{Base model results}

-Figure~\ref{fig:base_model_main_result} presents the attribution accuracies of the base models.
-While the overall attribution accuracies for linguistic pattern tasks are relatively low, the performance trends across different tasks and models exhibit similar patterns to those observed in the fine-tuned models (Figure~\ref{fig:main_result}).
+Figure~\ref{fig:base_model_main_result} presents the IA scores for the base models.
+While the overall IA scores for \textsc{VO}, \textsc{TA} and \textsc{PT} tasks are relatively low, the performance trends across different tasks and models exhibit similar patterns to those observed in the fine-tuned models (Figure~\ref{fig:main_result}).
+Therefore, our results can be generalized regardless of fine-tuning.